 Some states have specific baby safety, SIDS, ACEs, safe sleep practices, AHT/shaken baby syndrome, and early brain development requirements.
 Please read below to see how this course can be used for these requirements.
 Keeping Infants Safe certificates are individualized for those states with specific requirements.

 This course is offered in both our coursebook (with required online component/testing) and our fully online format.
+The online format of this course includes audio narration in most course sections.
 Click here to learn more about Care Courses' training formats.

 This course is accepted for annual state training requirements in most states, including many states' infant safety requirements, and for the CDA and for CDA renewal training requirements.